FgForrest/evitaDB/docs/research/en/assignment/querying/query_api.md

 perex:
 date: '15.12.2022'
 author: 'Ing.
 Jan Novotný'
-proofreading: 'needed'
+proofreading: 'done'
 ---

 The *evitaQL* (evitaDB Query Language) entry point is represented by
-<SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>, and looks like
+<SourceClass branch="POC">evita_query/src/main/java/io/evit1adb/api/query/Query.java</SourceClass>, and it looks like
 a [Lisp flavoured language](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
-It always starts with the name of the function followed by set of arguments in brackets.
-Arguments can be another functions as well.
+It always starts with the name of the function, followed by a set of arguments in brackets.
+You can even call functions in these arguments.

-The evitaQL is represented by simple [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) that is parsed to abstract syntax tree consisting of constraints (<SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Constraint.java</SourceClass>) encapsulated in <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>.
+evitaQL is represented by a simple [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) that is parsed to an abstract syntax tree, which consists of constraints (<SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Constraint.java</SourceClass>) encapsulated in <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>.
-We design the *evitaQL* String representation to look similar to query defined in *Java* notation.
+We design the *evitaQL* String representation to look similar to a query defined in the *Java* notation.

-Developers should create their queries programmatically in their code by using static `query` methods in
+Developers should create their queries in their code by using the static `query` methods in
 <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>
 and then composing internal constraints from the static methods in
 <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/QueryConstraints.java</SourceClass>.
 When this
 class is statically imported, the Java query definition looks like the string form of the query.

-## Conversion of the evitaQL from String to AST and back
+## Conversion of evitaQL from String to AST and back

-There is also <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/QueryParser.java</SourceClass>, that allows parsing query from the [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html).
+There is also <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/QueryParser.java</SourceClass> which allows for parsing the query from the [String](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html).
-The string notation can be created anytime by calling method `toString()` on <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>
+The string notation can be created anytime by calling the `toString()` method on the <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>
 object.

-Parser supports passing values by reference copying the proven approach from JDBC [prepared statement](https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html) allowing to use character `?` in the query and providing array of correctly sorted input parameters.
-It also supports so-called [named queries](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html), which are widely used in [Spring framework](https://spring.io/projects/spring-data-jdbc) using variables in the query in format `:name` and providing a [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) with named input parameters.
+The parser supports passing values by reference copying the proven approach from a JDBC [prepared statement](https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html) allowing the use of the character `?` in the query and providing an array of correctly sorted input parameters.
+It also supports the so-called [named queries](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html), which are widely used in the [Spring framework](https://spring.io/projects/spring-data-jdbc), using variables in the query with the `:name` format  and providing a [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) with the named input parameters.

-In the opposite direction it offers method `toStringWithParameterExtraction` on the <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>
+In the opposite direction, it offers the `toStringWithParameterExtraction` method  on the <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass>
-object which allows creating the string format of the *evitaQL* in the form of *prepared statement* and extracting all parameters in separate array.
+object which allows for the creating of the string format for *evitaQL* in the form of a *prepared statement* and extracting all parameters in separate array.

 ## Defining queries in Java code

-This is example how the query is composed and evitaDB requested.
+This is an example how the query is composed and evitaDB requested.
 The example statically imports two classes:
 <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/Query.java</SourceClass> and
 <SourceClass branch="POC">evita_query/src/main/java/io/evitadb/api/query/QueryConstraints.java</SourceClass>